NMillard/learnings/writing/story-basics.md

 ## Narrative structure

-Be concious about how the story is told.
+Be conscious about how the story is told.
 Determine the key conflicts, main characters, setting and events.
 Think about what happens at which stages.

 ### The setup